My Descriptive RecorD

 Above is the last locomotive diagram that the Southern Pacific produced for 3420 from March 1, 1950.

 Railroads would often create a booklet of drawings with information on each class of locomotives that they owned.
-This way employees in the field could quickly freer to the drawings for certain information.
+This way employees in the field could quickly refer to the drawings for certain information.
 The longer a class of locomotives served on a railroad, the class members would often develop differences between each other.
 At the end of 3420’s service on the Southern Pacific, 3420 had its own page in the locomotive diagram book, page C-19a. (research continues as to why)

 The information given varies from between railroads.
 The El Paso & Southwestern typically showed the tender in the locomotive diagrams.
 The Southern Pacific had a separate Tender Diagram book.
 This was because of the large classes of locomotives of the Southern Pacific and the different locomotive and tender combinations that were possible.